 Secrets to Surviving: For Supporters

-Suicidal Ideation changes a person over time.
-Like all people, we develop unhealthy filters through trauma and pain.
-But it makes our battle for life so much harder.
-Fear is a major component that drives the SI.
-It ignites new behaviors in us that can be completely out of character, like lying.
-I personally fought against thoughts like, “don’t be too depressed for too long or they will give up on you”.
-That would lead me to lie and say I was fine when I was not.
-“Don’t forget to laugh and smile sometimes”, because I needed to prove to them I was not just a cloud of darkness all the time.
-“Don’t reach out too often and be sure to rotate contacts”.
-I feared burning any one person out or being too much of a bother.
+Suicidal ideation changes a person over time.
+Like everyone, we develop unhealthy filters through trauma and pain, but this makes our battle for life that much harder.
+Fear is a major component that drives suicidal thoughts, igniting new behaviors that can be completely out of character, like lying.
+I personally fought against thoughts like, "Don't be too depressed for too long, or they will give up on you," which led me to lie and say I was fine when I wasn't.
+I also thought, "Don't forget to laugh and smile sometimes," because I needed to prove I wasn't just a cloud of darkness all the time.
+I even told myself, "Don't reach out too often, and be sure to rotate contacts," because I feared burning any one person out or being too much of a bother.
 Living with suicidal thoughts and depression is a constant juggling act.
-I often felt like I worked so hard to keep everything balanced so I would not push anyone away or cause them harm at the same time.
-Sometimes I felt successful and other times I did not.
+I often felt like I worked so hard to keep everything balanced so I would not push anyone away or cause them harm.
+Sometimes I felt successful, and other times I didn't.
 It was exhausting and even more depressing as time went on.
-I was processing past trauma, fighting against urges to take my life, and having to carefully manage how I interacted with everyone around me.
-For some, this is where the addictions start or self harming.
-Every suicidal person needs some form of release and if we do not have healthy options available, we will inevitably choose unhealthy ones.
-This is where having good friends and family come alongside us to do things or suggest life giving activities we can do on our own.
-If a person is feeling depressed and not wanting to live any more, pushing ourselves to stay active and in contact with others is nearly impossible.
+I was processing past trauma, fighting against urges to take my life, and carefully managing how I interacted with everyone around me.
+For some, this is where addictions or self-harm begin.
+Every suicidal person needs some form of release, and if healthy options are unavailable, we will inevitably choose unhealthy ones.
+This is where supportive friends and family can come alongside us to suggest life-giving activities we can do on our own.
+However, when a person is depressed and doesn't want to live anymore, pushing oneself to stay active and in contact with others is nearly impossible.
 Without healthy support, our chances of survival decrease.
 Sadly, we often think the secrets we juggle in the background of our struggle will help us survive longer, but the exhaustion of maintaining all of that does the very opposite.

 Image above from: https://gdoc.io/planner-templates/mental-health-self-care-wheel-free-google-docs-template/